An Agency’s Guide to B2B Lead Generation

 It comes loaded with thousands of pre-built templates.
 You can also use their simple drag-and-drop builder to create lead capture forms.

-5. Service Provider Pro (SPP)
+5. Service Provider Pro (SPP): easily sell your services

 Service Provider Pros (SPP) is a client portal tool packed with various features that makes running an agency less daunting.
 Among these features are

 Order forms: allows leads to choose from any of your services and pay for them with ease on the same page.

 Contact forms: can be used for quote requests, support queries, and feedback collection.